ch-stark/blog1506/acm/README2.md

 ## Deploying PostgreSQL

-So far all of the steps shown are intended to be performed by the SREs who are responsible for cluster fleet capacity and networking.
-The next set of steps are intended to be performed by the DBAs using Policy templates that are deployed via OpenShift GitOps into the dba-policies namespace from where they are picked up by the Policy controller and executed on the clusters bound by the managed cluster set.
-DBAs will only need RBAC permissions for Policies (API group policy.open-cluster-management.io) and Placements (API group cluster.open-cluster-management.io) to perform their role.
+All of the steps shown so far are intended to be executed by SREs who are responsible for the cluster fleet including capacity and networking.
+The next set of steps are intended to be executed by our DBAs using RHACM policies which will be mapped into the dba-policies namespace via the hub cluster OpenShift GitOps instance.
+From here they will be picked up by the policy controller and applied to the clusters based on placement resources defined later.

-Depending on whether you are using Operators or Helm charts to install PostgreSQL the steps may vary and are covered in great detail in many other public sources.
-Considerations for deploying PostgreSQL in a hybrid cloud architecture include tuning of timeouts and high-performance block storage.
-There is also some post-installation configuration that needs to take place to integrate PostgreSQL with the hybrid cloud network that Submariner has established for us and then testing the failover mechanism in the event of catastrophic loss.
-As PostgreSQL is deployed using StatefulSets and exposed using a headless service, the underlying endpoints (in this case identified by the prefix of a single PostgreSQL server pod per cluster) needs to be made discoverable across all of the clusters participating in the hybrid cloud network.
-The following YAML (which can be processed by the Policy Generator shown later) will instruct Submariner to create a globally addressable service endpoint on the clusterset.local domain.
-See the Submariner [documentation](https://submariner.io/) for more details.
+Depending on whether you are using Operators or Helm charts to install PostgreSQL the steps may vary and are well-covered by the respective providers.
+The main considerations for deploying PostgreSQL in a hybrid cloud environment include tuning of timeouts related to network latency and high-performance block storage.
+Other factors related to a production setup are discussed later.
+In this setup we will be focusing on connecting PostgreSQL in an active/standby configuration to a hybrid network established by Submariner such that the active primary instance runs on one cluster and the passive standby instance runs on another cluster all controlled by a replication manager and PgPool for client load-balancing and connection pooling.

+To complete the integration of PostgreSQL with the "flattened" network that Submariner establishes between clusters requires some additional configuration.
+The intention is that this configuraiton is saved in YAML files that are then processed by the policy generator tool as a post-installation step as will be shown later.

+The first thing that is required is to export the headless service of each PostgreSQL statefulset to the other clusters so that the PostgreSQL servers can communicate to each other just like if they were deployed co-resident within a single cluster.

 	apiVersion: multicluster.x-k8s.io/v1alpha1
 	kind: ServiceExport